alexmags/Office365HealthCheck/README.md

 * Technical Contact should be a distribution group or shared mailbox
 * Self-Service Password Reset should be enabled
 * Users should be allowed to create Groups
+* Administrators should have MFA enabled

 ### Azure AD/DirSync

-The DirSync tests follow two paths, when DirSync is either enabled or disabled in the tenant.
+The DirSync tests follow two paths, based on whether DirSync is either enabled or disabled in the tenant.

 #### DirSync is Enabled